slimebob1975/JBGtranscription/README.md

 - **Summary**: Condenses the transcription into key points.
 - **Suspicious Phrases**: Flags content that could be controversial or sensitive.
 - **Follow-up Questions**: Suggests possible questions to dig deeper into the discussion.
-- **Try to identify different speakers**: Suggests different speakers in the transcribed material.
+- **Try to identify different speakers (beta)**: Suggests different speakers in the transcribed material.

 All results are included in the output `.txt`.